Working towards a livable and humane world

 een foto van Margriet

-Margriet
+Margriet (she/her)

 Mediator

-Margriet (she/her) is an MfN-registered mediator with a heart for social and ecological justice.
+Margriet is an MfN-registered mediator with a heart for social and ecological justice.
 Within Stroomversnellers, she is available as a mediator.
 As the middle child in a large family, she naturally grew up “in between” people; the connector, the one who sees both sides of the story.
 After studying Clinical Psychology, she became deeply involved in intentional community living in a multicultural setting, as well as in the world of activism.

 “Sharing strong, common ideals is no guarantee for easy collaboration.
 Sometimes people completely lose sight of each other.
 I’m committed to helping restore that connection.
 People who have the courage to engage in dialogue with vulnerability, in the hope of improving their mutual understanding and finding a solution, truly inspire me.”